VJ-Varanasi/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a rising Junior at Yale University studying Physics and Statistics & Data Science.
-My research interests include complex systems, non-linear dynamics, and biophysics.
+My research interests include emergent phenomena, complex systems, non-linear dynamics, and biophysics.
 I am currently working with Prof. Gregory Laughlin (Yale) on modeling S&P500 volatility as a function of populace fear/uncertainity.
 In the past, I have worked with Prof. Nicholas Christakis (Yale) to estimate COVID-19 infection rates and Prof. Michael Dickey (NC State) on developing room temperature liquid metal thin films.
 Outside of research, I am involved in Yale Jashan Bhangra and enjoy cooking.